-Workload for a 6-week Accelerated Hybrid Course
+Course Workload for a 6-week Accelerated Online Course

-We all come from different backgrounds and have varying employment obligations, family relationships, and responsibilities that must be maintained.
-With the various pulls on our time and resources, scheduling another major activity into one's daily routine can be challenging.
+We all come from different backgrounds and have varying employment obligations, family relationships, and responsibilities that we must maintain.
+With the various pulls on our time and resources, scheduling another major activity into one's daily routine can sometimes be difficult.
 Scheduling several hours daily for study can be a daunting prospect for some.
-However, this must be looked at immediately and requires a quality decision to ensure success.
+But this must be looked at immediately and requires a quality decision to ensure success.

-As this course endeavors to cover a typical 16-week semester course in 6 weeks, the course is accelerated.
-Therefore students must anticipate ~6 hours of study daily to master the material.
+As this course endeavors to cover a typical 16-week semester course in 6 weeks, the course is accelerated, and therefore, students must anticipate 4-6+ hours daily to master the material.
 However, this is highly individualistic, but it is crucial to determine your unique learning requirements.

 I also encourage you to talk to those important in your life about your educational needs at this juncture in your career.
-I would encourage you to look carefully at all the time-demanding activities in your life and make appropriate adjustments in light of your career aspirations.
+I encourage you to look carefully at all the time-demanding activities in your life and make appropriate adjustments in light of your essential career aspirations.
+The word "priorities" comes to mind here. adjustments in light of your career aspirations.
 The word "priorities" comes to mind here.